Have you ever heard someone snoring loudly while sleeping?

 However sleep apnea disrupts a good sleep- it leads to extreme sleepiness during the day, keeping energy levels low.

 Also the way you snore tells the difference- a person who is having the sensation of choking or gasping while sleeping is likely subjected to sleep apnea.
-This is when your breathing is continuously being interrupted- it’s stopping and starting again during the whole course of your sleep.
+This is when your upper airway- your breathing during sleep is continuously being interrupted- it’s stopping and starting again during the whole course of your sleep.

-Now, let’s talk about the different kinds of sleep apnea:
+Now, let’s talk about the different types of sleep apnea:

 - Obstructive sleep apnea (OSA) – This is the most common kind that happens when the throat muscles intermittently relax.
 This affects air passage blocking the airway during sleep and causing you to snore heavily.